nowo/nuxt-file-save/README.md

 ### Handling files in the backend
-On the server side, the `receiveFiles` method is used to verify the file, and the `handleFileUpload` method is used to save it
+On the server side, the `useFileVerify` method is used to verify the file, and the `useFileSave` method is used to save it
 ```ts
 // server/api/upload.ts